LuckyJimJD/CivilProcedure/_outlines/Introduction.md

 - Geographic division (e.g. NY & CA)
 	- Multiple intermediate appellate courts each covering a geographical territory (similar to the U.S. Courts of Appeal)
 - Subject Matter division
-	- e.g. PA
-		- Superior Court: hears most appeals;
-		- Commonwealth Court: hears appeals in which the state is a party, and cases under certain state laws
+	- e.g. PA: _Superior Court_: hears most appeals; _Commonwealth Court_: hears appeals in which the state is a party, and cases under certain state laws

 ##### Supreme Court